How Long Does It Take to Build Good Credit From Scratch?

 The goal is to keep your credit utilization ratio as low as possible, so the more you can pay each month, the better.
 You will chip away at your debt faster, helping to decrease your credit utilization rate and raise your score, and you will save money on interest.

 Pay Your Bills on Time

 Since payment history has the most impact on your credit score, don’t let late payments derail your progress.

 Don’t Apply for Lots of New Credit Cards

 When you apply for a new credit card or loan, the issuing bank will check your credit, which is considered a hard inquiry.
-Hard inquiries will cause your credit score to temporarily dip.
-It’ll bounce back as time passes and more positive behavior is reported, but if you are already starting from scratch, even a slight dip of 5-10 points can be significant.
+Hard inquiries will cause your credit score to dip temporarily.
+It’ll bounce back as time passes, and more positive behavior is reported.
+However, if you are already starting from scratch, even a slight dip of 5-10 points can be significant.
 Plus, credit bureaus keep tabs on how many times you apply for new lines of credit.
 Too many hard inquiries on your credit report can be a sign that you are desperately seeking credit and pose a risk to lenders.

 Don’t Close Any Card Accounts